diskoverdata/diskover-docs/source_files/config_diskoveradmin_main.md

 <p id="config_alt_indexers_diskoveradmin"></p>

 ___
-### Diskover Alternate Ingesters
+### Diskover Alternate Scanners

-All [alternate ingesters](#config_alt_ingesters) will eventually be  in the DiskoverAdmin panel.
-Please go to the [Alternate Ingesters Configuration](#config_alt_ingesters) section for the complete list of current alternate indexers.
+All [alternate scanners](#config_alt_scanners) will eventually be  in the DiskoverAdmin panel.
+Please go to the [Alternate Scanners Configuration](#config_alt_scanners) section for the complete list of current alternate indexers.
 Meanwhile, all alternate indexers configurable in DiskoverAdmin can be found here:

 <img src="images/diskoveradmin_menu_diskover_alt_indexers.png" width="200">